Rugby-England spring surprise as Farrell starts at 10 v Australia

 Courtney Lawes replaces George Kruis in the second row alongside Maro Itoje while Jamie Joseph replaces the injured Jack Nowell on the bench.

-Jones has long bounced Farrell between flyhalf and centre but appeared to have settled on playing him at 12 at the World Cup in Japan, where Ford has been one of England's most impressive players operating at flyhalf.
+Jones has bounced between Farrell at flyhalf and centre but appeared to have settled on playing him at 12 at the World Cup in Japan, where Ford has been one of England's most impressive players operating at flyhalf.

-However, by dropping Ford to the bench and giving Slade his first start of the tournament Jones appears to be seeking to combat Australia's midfield power, particularly the threat of the dynamic Samu Kerevi.
+However, Jones seems to be seeking to combat Australia's midfield power, dropping Ford to the bench and giving Slade his first start of the tournament.

-"Australia are a clever team, they will have some specific attacking strategies to play against us so we need to have a great situational awareness," Jones said.
+"Australia are a clever team, they will have some specific attacking strategies to play against us so we need to have a great situational awareness," he said.

 "We need to defend with brutality and when we have the ball we need play on top of them."